Gbally/Roboc_OpenClassRoom/README.md

 code est bien hiérarchisé, l'amélioration est généralement plus simple.
 Notez bien que vous n'avez pas à coder ces fonctionnalités, juste à garder en tête que votre programme pourrait évoluer par la suite.

+# English

+### Objectives

+Your mission, if you accept it, is to create and develop a game that will allow you to control a robot in a labyrinth.
+This game must be develop in console environment, for convenient reasons.
+It will be called...Roboc.

+This game is a labyrinth made with obstacles: walls are simply here to slow you down, gates can be crossed and at least one exit point to exit the labyrinth.
+If the robot arrive on one of these points, the game is over, player win the game.